 Top 3 Tips to Save Time and Money Using a Driving Route Planner

-A route planning app can help last-mile couriers save a significant amount of time and money when they are trying to map their routes.
-Here are three top hacks that fleet managers and delivery drivers use to get the most from a route planning app:
+A route planning app can help last-mile couriers save a significant amount of time and cut costs when mapping their routes.
+Here are three top delivery driver hacks that fleet managers and delivery drivers use to get the most from a route planning app:

 #1.
 Cut Down on Idling Time

 Use a route planning app to get up-to-date driving directions based on real-time traffic reports and live vehicle tracking.
-Even as you complete your route, you can set the app to re-route your stops if it will result in a more efficient route.
-By avoiding heavy traffic, road construction, etc. you can cut down the amount of time you’re idling in your vehicle, which saves fuel and enables you to complete your route quicker.
-Several tools will be useful, for example, Mapquest, Waze, and Google Maps all have traffic details.
+Even as you complete your route, you can set the app to re-route your stops if it will result in a more efficient route to your desired locations.
+By avoiding heavy traffic, road construction, etc., you can cut down the amount of time you’re idling in your vehicle, which saves fuel and enables you to complete your route quicker.
+Several tools will be useful; for example, Mapquest, Waze, Google Maps, and other GPS apps all have traffic details.

 #2.
 Use Route Optimization to Find the Quickest Route

 A well-designed tool will solve the classic Traveling Salesman Problem.
 Its logistics algorithms are designed to do just that, providing you with the quickest route and driving directions in mere moments.
-Don’t make a mistake, however, of thinking that you can use Google Maps as a route optimizer.
+However, don’t make the mistake of thinking that you can use Google Maps as a route optimizer.
 While Google Maps is excellent for viewing a map with two stops (starting address and destination), it isn’t great at optimizing multi-stop routes.
 So, unless your routes contain eight stops or fewer, Google Maps isn’t the best option if you want to save time.

 #3.
 Split Deliveries Between Multiple Drivers

-This hack is for fleet managers tasked with planning routes for multiple drivers.
+This hack is for fleet managers tasked with planning routes for multiple drivers or locations.
 Again, a driving route planner can come to the rescue, assigning stops to two or more drivers such that it optimizes each driver’s route and the overall efficiency of the last-mile deliveries.
-In addition to costs saved in completing the deliveries (e.g., fuel costs, vehicle wear, and tear), the route planner can save fleet managers a lot of time, which translates to savings in human resource costs for the business.
+In addition to costs saved in completing the deliveries (e.g., fuel costs, vehicle wear, and tear), the route planner can save fleet managers a lot of time, translating to savings in human resource costs.

 Plan quickly, deliver faster, delight customers and get home early.